-The dojo building has quite a long and distinguished history.
-Built in 1928 initially as the ‘Tahunanui Town Hall’.
-The land was gifted to the Tahunanui Town Board and A committee took the planning and building processes.
-The original meeting notes are available to view at the Isel Park museum.
-It was later used as a school and then the back rooms were utilized by a local children’s playgroup.
-At one time it may also have been used as an Op shop and then as a dojo.
+The dojo building was built in 1928 as the ‘Tahunanui Town Hall’.
+The land was gifted to the Tahunanui Town Board.
+Original meeting notes from that era are still available to view at the Isel Park museum.
+The hall was used as a school, a children’s playgroup venue, possibly as an Op shop and then as a dojo.

 Co-Founder and Dojo Cho

-I’m a mother of two grown up sons, love dancing, singing, yoga, skiing, and am the co-founder of the Kidpower Teenpower Fullpower Trust New Zealand.
+I’m a mother of two grown up sons, love dancing, singing, yoga, skiing, and am the co-founder of the Empowerment Trust New Zealand.

 Instructor and Nelson Contact Person